 Living up to one's gifted potential requires discipline and a strong work ethic against the temptation to "coast".
-InterGifted coach and literary artist Trent Rhodes explores how he came up with a work ethic that gave him purpose and creative clarity.
+Trent Rhodes explores how he discovered, and we all can discover, a gifted work ethic that gives purpose and creative clarity in all our actions.

 By Trent Rhodes